saezlab/liana/README.md

 were published recently.
 However, these methods and resources are usually in a fixed combination of a tool and its corresponding resource, but in principle any resource could be combined with any method.
-Yet, it is largely unclear the difference that the choice of resource and tool can have on the predicted CCC events.
-Thus, we attempt to shed some light on this topic via the systematic comparison of how different combinations might influence CCC inference.

-## Framework
+## LIANA Framework

-To this end we built a benchmark pipeline to decouple the tools from their corresponding resources.
+To this end we built a framework to decouple the tools from their corresponding resources.
 In turn, we used the pipeline for the systematic comparison of all combinations between 15 resources and 6 tools.

-The Framework is open access and available in this repository.
+LIANA is open access and available in this repository.